dashpay/platform/packages/dashmate/README.md

 ### Node groups

-The CLI allows [setup](#set-up-node) and operation of multiple nodes.
+The CLI allows [setup](#node-setup) and operation of multiple nodes.
 Only the `local` preset is supported at the moment.

 #### Default group

-The [setup](#set-up-node) command sets the corresponding group as default.
+The [setup](#node-setup) command sets the corresponding group as default.
 To output the current default group or set another one as default use the `group:default` command.

 ```
 USAGE
-  $ dashmate group default [GROUP]
+  $ dashmate group default [GROUP] [-v]

 ARGUMENTS
   GROUP  group name

-OPTIONS
+FLAGS
   -v, --verbose  use verbose mode for output
 ```